 For example, SIEM may find that certain email messages fit the profile of a newly reported threat, but without enough certainty to block them automatically.
 Analysts can look at the information to decide if they need to add a filter blocking such messages.
 At the same time, they can discover who is being targeted and how the spammers are tailoring their messages.
 They’ll be able to respond not just to spear phishing in the abstract, but to the exact tactics being used against their organization.

 Cyber threat hunting is a difficult task, requiring the best people and software tools.
 Most organizations don’t have the resources to do it properly on their own.
 It requires a top-notch security operations center (SOC) and state-of-the-art analytic tools.
-BitLyft provides SOC as a service, giving you the expertise you need to identify and stop threats before they can do damage.
-It’s part of the BitLyft AIR service, a complete solution of technical expertise and tools to identify and eliminate cyber threats.
+BitLyft provides SOC as a Service, giving you the expertise you need to identify and stop threats before they can do damage.
+It’s part of the BitLyft AIR® managed detection and response service and platform, a complete solution of technical expertise and tools to identify and eliminate cyber threats.
 With expert threat hunters on your side, you can be confident your network is getting the best protection available.